MirrorNetworking/Mirror/docs/Concepts/Communications/index.md

 When you are making a multiplayer game, In addition to synchronizing the properties of networked GameObjects, you are likely to need to send, receive, and react to other pieces of information - such as when the match starts, when a player joins or leaves the match, or other information specific to your type of game, for example a notification to all players that a flag has been captured in a “capture-the-flag” style game.

-Within the Unity networking High-Level API there are three main ways to communicate this type of information.
+Within the Mirror networking High-Level API there are three main ways to communicate this type of information.

 ## Remote Actions